sol-plunder/reaver/README.md

 # Reaver Scheme

-This contains an implementation of Reaver, a scheme-like language for the PLAN ISA.
+This contains an implementation of Reaver, a Scheme-like language for the PLAN ISA.
 Because Reaver is implemented directly in PLAN, any implementation of PLAN should be able to run this code.